 There is Time for Everything: There is a Time for Every Purpose

-Ecclesiastes 3:10, KJV To every thing there is a season, and a time to every purpose under the heaven: (See also: Bible Verses about Times and Seasons)
+Ecclesiastes 3:1, KJV To every thing there is a season, and a time to every purpose under the heaven: (See also: Bible Verses about Times and Seasons)

 One of my all time favorite movies is “Coming to America”.
 Eddie Murphy plays Akeem, an African prince who is exploring America for the very first time (Many of you are probably familiar with the story).
 I can’t tell you how many times my sisters and I watched this movie growing up.
 After a while, we could practically recite the scenes from the entire movie :)!